samuelandersoncodes/dvlpenergy/README.md

 ### Site-Goals

 This web application is aimed at displaying the map of Brandenburg with plotted polygon layers of solar plants.
+When the user clicks on the polygon layer marked red, the total area of the polygon pops up in square meters.